funkybob/django-array-tags/README.md

 `all_tag_values(name)`

-Returns a tuple of all the tags in objects in the current queryset from the TagField called `name`.
+Returns a values queryset of all the tags in the objects in the current queryset from the TagField named `name`.

 `count_tag_values(name)`

-Returns a dict of tags and how many objects have each tag in the queryset.
+Returns a values queryset of tags and how many objects have that tag, from the current queryset.

 `most_like(name, tags)`

 Returns a queryset ordered by the number of tags in field `name` found in `tags`.
+The number is annotated in `similarity`.

 Unnest
 ------